 Having a neutral base "allowed us to get a little wacky with a single wall mural" in the dining room, "wherein we commissioned an artist to draw elephants and palm trees on a red background," she explained.

-Medine's favorite thing about her newly redecorated Manhattan apartment is how inviting it is.
+Medine Cohen's favorite thing about her newly redecorated Manhattan apartment is how inviting it is.
 "I always wanted to live in the kind of space that made you feel like the food and drink was nonstop and you could hang around forever," she confessed.
 The type of place where you "just let your body mold into the furniture," she added.

-The fashion editor cheekily describes her personal style as a veritable "buffet," aka "a little bit of everything that somehow works on the same plate," she explained.
+The fashion editor cheekily describes her personal style as a veritable "buffet," a.k.a. "a little bit of everything that somehow works on the same plate," she explained.
 The space "feels pretty reflective of my personal style given that the base products are pretty standard, but that the magic really happens in the accouterments (throw pillows! rugs! decorative hands made from brass!)," she divulged to MyDomaine.

-Flooded with natural light, the master bedroom features a floor-length mirror that maximizes the room's space and light.
+Flooded with natural light, the primary bedroom features a floor-length mirror that maximizes the room's space and light.
 Cozy details like a sumptuously soft throw and a faux-fur bench lend the room a lived-in vibe.

-Industrially inspired finds like this sleek side table stand out in the neutral space.
+Industrially-inspired finds like this sleek side table stand out in the neutral space.

-Seeing as Medine was four months pregnant when the project began, one of the biggest challenges the couple faced was "getting the space into not just livable but lived-in condition before the arrival of my twins," she explained.
+Seeing as Medine Cohen was four months pregnant when the project began, one of the biggest challenges the couple faced was "getting the space into not just livable but lived-in condition before the arrival of my twins," she explained.
 With this inviting daybed as evidence, we'd say they succeeded in curating a comfortable, lived-in space.